“Happiness is not a goal. It’s a by-product of a life well lived.” ~Eleanor Roosevelt

 But the biggest discovery is that, for me, finding union with others is when I feel most spiritually awake, because we’re all alone in our heads.
 Emotionally identifying with another human being is when I feel happiest.

-Instead of chasing happiness in things and achievements, identify what choices make you feel good, and good about yourselfâand then commit to making those choices regularly.
+Instead of chasing happiness in things and achievements, identify what choices make you feel good and good about yourself—and then commit to making those choices regularly.

 You Don’t Have to Renounce Material Things

 For a while I misunderstood the Buddhist idea of renunciation.
-I thought that in order to be free from suffering, I had to give up the superficial causes of suffering: spending money, sex, alcohol, looking at myself in the mirror for too long.
+I thought that in order to be free from suffering, I had to give up the superficial causes of suffering: spending money, sex, alcohol, and looking at myself in the mirror for too long.

-But the thing is, I am a sensory creature, in a world full of beautiful things; why not enjoy it?
-These things in themselves are not bad, it’s the ideas we place on them and the attachments we have that cause the problems.
+But the thing is, I am a sensory creature in a world full of beautiful things; why not enjoy it?
+These things in themselves are not bad; it’s the ideas we place on them and the attachments we have that cause the problems.

 If you expect that getting your dream job is going to fill the emptiness inside you, you’re going to run into problems sooner or later.